fltk/fltk/README.CMake.txt

 You can repeat the add_custom_command for each fluid file or if you have a large number of them see the CMake/macros.cmake function FLTK_RUN_FLUID for an example of how to run it in a loop.

+The two lines

+  include_directories(${CMAKE_CURRENT_BINARY_DIR})
+  include_directories(${CMAKE_CURRENT_SOURCE_DIR})

+add the current build ("binary") and source directories as include directories.
+This is necessary for the compiler to find the local header files since the fluid-generated files (CubeViewUI.cxx and CubeViewUI.h) are created in the current build directory.

  DOCUMENT HISTORY
 ==================